 By the way: Did you really think I’m that much of a nutrition nerd that I seriously eat Brussels sprouts for breakfast?
-Come on.
-I mean, it’s not raspberry pancakes all the time, but I’m not breaking out the crucifiers for the day’s first meal, either.
+Come on, dude.
+I mean, it’s not blueberry pancakes all the time, but I’m not breaking out the crucifiers for the day’s first meal, either.

 Actually, you should know that I’m rarely serious.
 Except about science.
 Then I’m serious.
 Okay, well, not always serious, but sincere, certainly.
 (And alliterative, apparently.)
 My students are currently reading In Defense of Food, so I need to spend a little time talking about